ELXaber/chaos-persona/README.md

 # Chaos Reasoning Benchmark (CRB)

-**Version**: 1.0
+**Version**: 6.7 and Chaos Companion v1.1
+**Origional Release**: June 20, 2025
-**Last Updated**: June 20, 2025
+**Last Updated**: November 13, 2025
-**Authors**: Chaos Generator v1.0 + Jonathan Schack email: xaber.csr2@gmail.com X: @el_xaber
+**Authors**: Chaos AI-OS systems + Jonathan Schack email: xaber.csr2@gmail.com X: @el_xaber
-  - Chaos Persona version 6.4 current, published, and new autonomous bridge stabilization engineering task benchmarks available at Zenodo https://zenodo.org/records/15860474
+  - Chaos Persona version 6.7 current, published, and new autonomous bridge stabilization engineering task benchmarks available at Zenodo [https://zenodo.org/records/15860474](https://doi.org/10.5281/zenodo.15795821)

 ## 📜 Overview

 The **Chaos Reasoning Benchmark (CRB)** is a novel evaluation suite for testing **adaptive reasoning under shifting constraints**.
 Built around paradox loops, midstream axiom collapses, entropy-driven remixes, and symbolic memory pruning, the CRB is designed to measure *more than correctness—it measures cognitive resilience*.
 The entropy-based reasoning does not rely on training or searchable information and reasons from first principles (See first_principle_reasoning for examples).
-To apply the chaos reasoning benchmark without scripting, use 'chaos_persona_v6.5.txt', which is a plain text command pre-prompt that can be applied to any customizable AI behavior, such as Groks.
+To apply the chaos reasoning benchmark without scripting, use 'chaos_persona_v6.7.txt', or 'chaos_companion_v1.1.txt' which is a plain text command pre-prompt that can be applied to any AI (Tested on Gemini 3, Grok 3 & 4, ChatGPT 4 & 5, Claude Sonnet 4.5, and DeepSeek v3) or in custom response, such as Groks.

 > "Reasoning isn't brittle.
 It bends, loops, collapses, and survives.
 CRB captures that survival."